nrider1129/rider_submission/README.md

 - Optional to --name to specify a name for your cluster.
 I left it blank so default is "kind"

 Bring up the nginx ingress-controller
 - apply necessary patches, depending on version used, you may have to change the webhook validation address.
-When using the latest ingress-controller, only line 426, I had to change to admissionregistration.k8s.io/v1beta1 instead of admissionregistration.k8s.io/v1.
+When using the latest ingress-controller, on line 426, you may  to change to admissionregistration.k8s.io/v1 to admissionregistration.k8s.io/v1beta1.
 Run the below commands to bring the controller up:
 - Go to the rider_submission\kubernetes_cluster\kubernetes_config directory
 - Copy and paste below command in:
 - kubectl apply -f ./deploy.yaml

 Bring up elasticsearch
 - kubectl apply -f ./elasticsearch
 - I've found that waiting until elasticsearch pods are completely up tends to make the rest of the deployment go easier.
 I would wait until the pods are running to move on to the next step.
+You can view where the pod is in deployment with kubectl get pods --namespace kube-system

 Bring up filebeat
 - kubectl apply -f ./filebeat

 Bring up kibana
-- I am not sure if this should matter or does matter.
-But I have been putting the cluster IP  of the elasticsearch cluster in the elasticsearch_url variable.
-To find this do a kubectl get services --namespace kube-system.
-Copy the ClusterIP and paste it into the value on line 23 of the kibana-deployment.yaml.
-Ensure the port is still at the end.
 - kubectl apply -f ./kibana

-Lastly, once all services/pods are running configure nginx for resources in this namespace
+Lastly, once all services/pods are running configure nginx for resources in this namespace.
+I found that running the deploy.yaml seems to make things work better, just not sure why.
+- kubectl apply -f ./deploy.yaml
 - kubectl apply -f ./nginx-ingress

 From this point on I am not sure if what I was doing was correct and the internet had a ton of conflicting information on what to do here.
 I am also not sure if filebeat is even necessary after seeing the information in the index but decided to keep it in the submission.